Democrats with Chicago Characteristics

 The contradiction of Communism and for-profit enterprise that now exists in China is explained away by the all-powerful Chinese Communist Party (CCP) as “Communism with Chinese Characteristics”.
 This mirrors some of the un-Democratic actions and behavior I’ve seen from the all-powerful Chicago and national Democratic party.

-There’s the racism directed to me by a local “progressive” church and my previous employer who are Democratic operatives with a history of diversity problems… and then the racism directed at our current president by our future president in questioning his “American roots”; classic dog-whistle racism.
+There’s the racism directed to me by a local “progressive” church and my previous employer who are Democratic operatives with a history of diversity problems… and then the racism directed at Obama by Clinton in questioning his “American roots”; classic dog-whistle racism.
 We have a pension crisis created by utilizing the right-wing “Starve the Beast” strategy.
 There is the rejection of established science by Rahm’s regime regarding lead in our water in much the same way Republicans reject climate change.
 There is the lack of ballot access that forces one to become a full-time politician just to run for office, and the quickness to sell out your cause to advance that career that naturally follows.
 There is the endless privatization of schools and other social services that would make both the Republicans and Chinese blush.
-And let’s not forget our Mayor himself who jumped on the New Democrat train back in the first Clinton presidency.
+And let’s not forget our former Mayor Rahm himself who jumped on the New Democrat train back in the first Clinton presidency.

 The history starts with Richard J. Daley (and even before that).
 Then it evolves in the 80’s with Harold Washington, the Council Wars, and the rise of Reagan which prompted a response by national Democrats to sell out their New Deal past to Wall Street for campaign cash.
 The rise of Richard M Daley moved us toward the New Democrat model, especially as his brother Bill Daley moved up at JP Morgan Chase and eventually did the docey-doe with Rahm and Richie as Mayor and Chief of Staff for Chicago and Obama respectively.

 So there you go.
-Plenty to talk about at the bar with your awesome new hat.
-Just shut up when the game comes on.
+Plenty to talk about with your awesome new hat.